bleedmaster/.../technical-notes/TN-001-Geometric-Construction-of-Mirrored-Bleed-and-Creep-for-PDF-Production.md

 This Technical Note documents the existence of the achieved result.

-The underlying geometry, mathematical principles and implementation remain intentionally undisclosed.
+The underlying mathematical principles and implementation remain intentionally undisclosed.
 Only the achieved capabilities and validated results are presented in this publication.

 ---